Master & Doctoral (Collaborative)

 - Women’s Health, Nursing Science, MN, PhD

-Students who are interested in other collaborative programs can contact the Registrar for the Faculty of Nursing for further information.
+Students who are interested in other collaborative specializations can contact email@example.com for further information.

-Collaborative programs are available to MN and PhD students enrolled at the Bloomberg Faculty of Nursing.
+Collaborative specializations are available to MN and PhD students enrolled at the Bloomberg Faculty of Nursing.

 Academic Standing & Prerequisite Courses